From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Month 13: Service model evolution using The Exit-Ready Business.

-Pattern recognition: Most revenue came from SaaS companies ($500K-$2M revenue stage).
-But delivery was still customized for each client.
+Pattern recognition showed that most revenue came from SaaS companies in the $500K–$2M revenue stage, but delivery was still customized for each client.

 Evolution: Created 3 standardized packages instead of fully custom.